12. Menus

 modifying, and be stored in your <data_path>/Packages/User/ directory.
 Menus

-use Sublime-relaxed-JSON format, with the top-level structure being an array.
+use JSONC format, with the top-level structure being an array.

 Each contained object in the array is a “Menu Item”: a JSON object containing